Thomas Jefferson High School (Auburn, Washington)

-Thomas Jefferson High School (usually abbreviated as TJ or TJHS) is a public high school located in Auburn, Washington.
+Thomas Jefferson High School (usually abbreviated as TJ or TJHS) is a public high school located in Auburn, Washington, United States.
 It is the largest enrolled high school in the Federal Way School District and one of the largest in the State of Washington.
 The school is a member of the Coalition of Essential Schools, an organization whose guiding principles are intended to bolster student achievement.
 The mascot of Thomas Jefferson is the Raiders.
-A rebuliding of the school started in Winter 2020, the new campus opened in the Fall of 2021.
+A rebuilding of the school started in winter 2020; the new campus opened in the fall of 2021.

 Programs

 International Baccalaureate (IB)

 Since 1997 the school has offered the International Baccalaureate Program.
 The program can be a full-diploma choice or an option for earning certificates in specific subjects.
 The assessments are sent to external assessors, assuring that student work conforms to program standards.
 Thomas Jefferson High School also offers an honor program called MYP (Middle Years Program) which is a program that prepares students for the International Baccalaureate program.